Ready to use adaptation in a snake

 https://uk.inaturalist.org/photos/51890

 Generally, island snakes are bigger than their relatives on the mainland, and this includes having larger heads.
 Experiments show that head size in snakes from recently colonised island populations is plastic in that snakes fed on larger mice develop larger heads than those fed on smaller ones.
 However, that plasticity is not seen in snakes from islands colonised several thousands of years ago; these snakes have a large head phenotype regardless of the size of mice they are continually fed on in experiments.
-The long established island tiger snake populations therefore appear to have large heads by default, i.e. they have assimilated large head phenotypes of a formerly plastic head size range.
+The long established island tiger snake populations therefore appear to have large heads by default, i.e. the formerly plastic head size range has become a fixed, hereditary large head.

 Scroll to bottom of page to comment